superluminar-io/serverless-workshop/README.md

  - Start apache bench with -c 50
  - Look at Lambda invocations, see invocations errors
  - have a look in the logs, see timeouts after default time outs
- - why timeouts? -> change timeout in serverlsss.yml get-url -> increase it to
+ - why timeouts? -> change timeout in serverless.yml get-url -> increase it to
    60 so that we can see what times out
  - the timeout is actually a protection again "amok" functions
 ```
 An error occurred (ProvisionedThroughputExceededException) when calling the GetItem operation (reached max retries: 9): The level of configured provisioned throughput for the table was exceeded.
 Consider increasing your provisioning level with the UpdateTable API.: ProvisionedThroughputExceededException
 ```
  - Ok, what's provisioned thoughput?
- - Show Autoscaling
+ - Show Autoscaling/On Demand
- - Let it scale until no errors
+ - Enable on-demand

 ### Scraper bauen